-Functioning of the nervous system and some key concepts of neurobiology
+Function of the nervous system and some key concepts of neurobiology

 Classical neurotransmitters commonly found in the brain include glutamate, gamma-aminobutyric acid (GABA), glycine, acetylcholine, serotonin, dopamine and others.
 Each of these molecules has a specific receptor that recognizes it on the postsynaptic membrane.
 We say that the neurotransmitter, along with its receptor, forms the receptor system.
-The receptor system also includes a cascade of proteins serving the path of release of the neurotransmitter from the presynaptic membrane and the postsynaptic membrane excitation pathway after the neurotransmitter is detected by the receptor.
-The names of receptor systems are derived from their neurotransmitters:
+The receptor system also includes a cascade of proteins that serve the path of release of the neurotransmitter from the presynaptic membrane and the postsynaptic membrane excitation pathway after the neurotransmitter is detected by the receptor.
+The names of the receptor systems are derived from their neurotransmitters:

-- Glutamate => glutaminergic receptor system
+- glutamate => glutaminergic receptor system

-- GABA => GABAergic receptor system
+- GABA => GABAergy receptor system

-- Acetylcholine => cholinergic receptor system
+- acetylcholine => cholinergic receptor system

-- Serotonin => serotonergic receptor system
+- serotonin => serotonergic receptor system

-- Dopamine => dopaminergic receptor system, etc.
+- dopamine => dopaminergic receptor system, etc.

 Agonists and antagonists

-- A direct effect when the agent is an agonist or antagonist of the receptor system
+- a direct effect when the agent is an agonist or antagonist of the receptor system

-- An indirect, or neuromodulatory effect, when the active substance only slightly modifies the functioning of the receptor system
+- an indirect, or neuromodulatory effect, when the active substance only slightly modifies the functioning of the receptor system

 Neurotropic effects of adaptogens

 The definition of adaptogen requires that it does not interfere with the normal functioning of the organism more than is necessary to increase non-specific resistance, sic.
 It also follows from this definition that adaptogens must not be poisonous in a relatively high dose.
-Adaptogens therefore generally lack the drastic direct effects of strong agonists and antagonists of the nerve receptor systems.
+Adaptogens therefore largely lack the drastic direct effects of strong agonists and antagonists of the nerve receptor systems.
 This does not mean that the adaptogens are ineffective: their effect on the brain and the nervous system is mainly neuromodulatory.

 In terms of mechanism, adapters are particularly important for the neurosteroidal effects of their triterpenoid saponins.
 The concept of neurosteroids was introduced by the French physiologist Etienne Baulieu in the 1980s, who noticed that triterpenoids have neuromodulatory abilities.
 Due to their amphoteric character, saponins of ginseng and other adapogenics have the ability to bind to the cell membrane and nonpolar pockets of cellular receptors and other proteins.
 For the same reason, these saponins also have the ability to penetrate the cell membrane into the nucleus and act directly on gene expression.
-These adaptive saponins can be viewed as neuromodulators by the character of the body close to their own hormones and neurosteroids.
-For the same reason, the effects of adaptogens are generally long-lasting, ie they require long-term use.
+These adaptive saponins can be seen as neuromodulators by the character of the body close to their own hormones and neurosteroids.
+For the same reason, the effects of adaptogens are generally long-lasting, ie they require long-term use for their realization.

 Effects of adaptogens on selected receptor systems